dead-claudia/thallium/README.md

 1. Introduce timeouts to the async tests.
 2. Finish + test the CLI.
 It's still a work in progress, mostly in testing.
-3. Remove Promise dependency, but still keep the stack down.
-This is mainly for compatibility reasons.
+3. Remove Promise dependency, but still keep the stack down between tests.
+4. Add support for coroutines (Promise optional) with a duck test.
-4. Self-host this module's tests like what Mocha does.
+5. Self-host this module's tests like what Mocha does.
-5. Write the documentation for this project, including the many core assertions.
+6. Write the documentation for this project, including the many core assertions.

 ## License